Fire Two-Thirds of Your Employees

 Now it’s starting to sound a little like Humanize.
 They continue to argue that the world of work is changing, but management is not adapting fast enough:

 In many respects, this new work environment — dependent on instantaneous and free-flowing information — has the potential to dramatically improve productivity and creativity.
 But adapting to it puts even more pressure on leaders, managers and employees themselves to embrace continuous learning, remain open to alternative work arrangements, and find creative ways to give support and energy on the job.
+Make sure you don’t fall prey to drugs and get help from drug rehab boynton beach.

 So, what’s their response?
 In their analysis, they identified five things organizations need to do to make things better.
 Here’s their figure from the report: